My approach

 About me

 Hi!
 I’m Meridith (she/they).
-I’m deeply passionate about healing from diet culture, body shame, and other oppressive systems, and about supporting people in reconnecting with pleasure, creativity, and freedom.
+I’m passionate about supporting people in their recovery journeys, walking alongside them as they heal their mind-body relationships and reconnect with pleasure, creativity, and freedom.

 I earned my master’s degree in Clinical Mental Health Counseling from Naropa University in 2025, with a focus on mindfulness-based therapy.
 I completed my clinical internship in eating disorder care, working from a Health at Every Size (HAES®) framework.